 In terms of project collaboration, a good tool is something that not only makes the collaborative process more efficient but also fits for the modern workplace.
 In terms of hardware, the ViewBoard by ViewSonic is a collaboration display with functionality specifically geared towards group collaboration.

-With an eye towards both education and corporate use, ViewBoard operates as a digital whiteboard complete with annotation and other helpful features.
+With an eye towards both education and corporate use, ViewBoard operates as an interactive whiteboard complete with digital whiteboarding features like annotation and other helpful features.
 These include Microsoft Office support, annotation, screen recording, casting, and more.
 At the end of the day, whether you’re seeking a collaborative tool for in-office brainstorming or for remote meetings, ViewBoard features can make your professional life as easy as possible.

 Below is a list of ViewBoard capabilities aimed at aiding project collaboration:

 - Microsoft Office integration